Brands blast Twitter for ads next to child pornography accounts

 For the accounts identified by Ghost Data, nearly all the traders of child sexual abuse material marketed the materials on Twitter, then instructed buyers to reach them on messaging services such as Discord and Telegram in order to complete payment and receive the files, which were stored on cloud storage services like New Zealand-based Mega and US-based Dropbox, according to the group’s report.

-A Discord spokesperson said the company had banned one server and one user for violating its rules against sharing links or content that sexualise children.
+A Discord spokesperson said the company had banned one server and one user for violating its rules against sharing links or content that sexualize children.

 Mega said a link referenced in the Ghost Data report was created in early August and soon after deleted by the user, which it declined to identify.
 Mega said it permanently closed the user’s account two days later.